maziac/DeZog/documentation/zx81/zx81-zsim.md

   }
 ~~~

 Please note that you cannot use "borderSize" and "screenArea" together.
-For tandard programs the "borderSize" might be easier to use.
+For standard programs the "borderSize" might be easier to use.
 If you need more fine-grained control use the "screenArea".

 ### "hires"
 If true the generation of the screen output by the cpu is simulated.
 This allows to display hires programs.
 If false the ZX81 dfile is converted directly into screen graphics.
 This can be an advantage when debugging a non-hires game.